Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

    ! = trigger on key long press

-If no <command> specified will display whatever <key> is currently bound to, or all bindings if no <key> specified.
+If no &lt;command&gt; specified will display whatever &lt;key&gt; is currently bound to, or all bindings if no &lt;key&gt; specified.

 ## `bool`